angelalonso/homelab/K3S.md

 raspi-config
 > advanced options > Memory Split
-Set the GPU memory split to 16mb exit and reboot
+Set the GPU memory split to 16mb

-We need to enable container features in the kernel vim /boot/cmdline.txt # and add the following to the end of the line:
+We also need to enable container features in the kernel vim /boot/cmdline.txt # and add the following to the end of the line:
 ``` cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory```
 reboot